 Posts by Harry PhibbsFollow @

-The Conservatives held seats in Staffordshire and Eden and gained a seat from an independent in Weymouth & Portland.
+The Conservatives held two seats in South Kesteven and gained a seat from an independent in Redcar and Cleveland.